 For example, setting a goal like 100% growth in the business is great.
 Now if you’re achieving it over a year, you’re really accomplishing something.
 But if you’re achieving that same goal only over a span of 10 years, you’re probably going too slow.

-While it makes sense to have yearly goals, creating long term goals that span out over a decade is less relevant.
-Think about the number of times the market needs change and how you’ll need to adapt to all those changes.
+While it makes sense to have yearly goals, creating long-term goals that span out over a decade is less relevant.
+Think about the number of times the market needs to change and how you’ll need to adapt to all those changes.
 That way your path to reaching the goal you just set will always keep changing.
 To make it worse, you can easily add a few more months or years to achieving the goal with the dynamics changing constantly.

 Now having a strategic direction is great.
 But classifying that as a goal is not effective.
 You can’t measure the progress of your vision.

 That’s where setting SMART goals come in.
 In this article, we’re sharing why the SMART goals framework has proven to work for individuals.
 We’ve also included SMART goal examples for work that you can use to set your professional goals.